Design and build your dream life, or just decide to be happy

 • It means making choices on purpose instead of reacting to everything around you.
 You look at what’s working, what isn’t, and what you want more of.
 Then you take small steps toward the version of your life that feels right for you.

 • Start with one life area that feels the most neglected or frustrating.
 You don’t need to fix everything at once.
 Focusing on one area builds clarity and confidence, which makes future changes easier.
-The free 7-day challenge walks you through this step-by-step.
+Start with the free Life Audit.

 • Choose the one you think about the most or avoid the most.
 If you’re unsure, use the Life Audit to see where the gaps are.
 Most people know their starting point as soon as they look at the full list of life areas.